Hilton Palacio del Rio, San Antonio, TX

 The National Association of Community Health Centers in collaboration with the National Center for Farmworker Health, Community and Migrant Health Centers, State and Regional Primary Care Associations, the Farmworker Health Network and other key stakeholders have launched Ag Worker Access 2020 Campaign!
 The campaign has called on all migrant health centers nationwide to increase the number of new farmworker patients by 15% each year for the next five years.
 If successful, we will reach 2 million patients by the year 2020!

-Come and join us in Savannah, Georgia May 22–24, 2017 to learn more about the campaign, what progress has been made, share effective strategies designed to reach this population and network with your colleagues who have dedicated their lives to serving America’s migratory and seasonal agricultural population.
+Come and join us in San Antonio, TX May 1-3, 2018 to learn more about the campaign, what progress has been made, share effective strategies designed to reach this population and network with your colleagues who have dedicated their lives to serving America’s migratory and seasonal agricultural population.